Medreach (Years 12-13)

 Medicine Calling helps students find out more about the rewarding careers available in mental health with a focus on psychiatry and mental health nursing in partnership with Health Education England and the Royal College of Psychiatrists.
 At all Medicine Calling events, students have the opportunity to take part in interactive workshops and speak to current healthcare professionals to discover what it is like working in mental health.

-To register your interest in attending Medicine Calling, complete this short registration form or if you have any questions please email email@example.com.
+To register your interest in attending Medicine Calling in 2022-2023, complete this short registration form or if you have any questions please email firstname.lastname@example.org

 Junior Emergency Medicine

-The University of Leicester is proud to be a collaborative partner in the Junior Emergency Medicine programme, which enables local students in Year 11 and Year 12 to find out more about the range of fast-paced careers in Emergency Medicine.
+The University of Leicester is proud to host the Junior Emergency Medicine programme, which enables local students in Year 11 to find out more about the range of fast-paced careers in Emergency Medicine.
 Students will have the opportunity to learn clinical skills and meet current healthcare professionals throughout JEM.

-JEM will take place in September 2021.
-To find out more information and to register your interest in attending, please email firstname.lastname@example.org.
+JEM will take place on Friday 21 October and Saturday 22 October 2022.
+To find out more information and to register your interest in attending, please email email@example.com.

 Summer Schools (Years 10-13)

-Please note: applications for 2021 Summer Schools have now closed.
-Applications for 2022 will open in early 2022.
-For more information, please visit our Summer Schools’ page.
+Applications for 2022 have now closed.
+For more information about our summer schools, please visit our Summer Schools' page.

 Virtual Work Related Projects (Years 10-13)

-Year 12 virtual work related project (docx, 151kb) with Observe GP
+Year 12 virtual work related project with Observe GP

-Our Year 10 and Year 11 virtual healthcare work related project runs throughout the year.
-The project runs over a four week period with roughly two hours of learning per week.
-Dates for 2021-2022:
+Our Year 10 to Year 13 virtual healthcare work related project runs throughout the year.
+You can complete the project in your own time, as it runs over a four week period with roughly two hours of learning per week.
+Alongside the project, you will also be invited to some live sessions to hear from current healthcare professionals and ask any questions you have.
+All students who complete the course will receive a certificate of completion for their portfolio.

 Progression Programmes (Years 12-13)